Skip to navigation Skip to content

 Further action required

-Every customer's address (including postal address) and telephone details (including mobile phone numbers) must be checked at every contact, and updated if required.
+Every customer's address (including postal address) and telephone details (including mobile phone numbers) must be checked at every contact and updated if required.
+This includes any Concession Card Preference (CCAP) the customer has registered, see Preferences for concession cards.
 Note: if the customer has authenticated themselves via Interactive Voice Response (IVR), address details do not need to be confirmed.

 Low Income Health Care Card (LIC)